Understanding And Overcoming Survivor’s Guilt

 Give yourself time and space to grieve

-Part of working through survivor's guilt may be giving yourself the time and space you need to grieve.
-Your guilt may make you feel you don't have the right to grieve since you're the one who lived.
-However, identify and acknowledge your feelings.
-You deserve the opportunity to work on your mental health and are worthy of the efforts it takes, even if your guilt tells you that you're not.
+Part of working through survivor's guilt may include giving yourself the time and space you need to grieve at your own pace.
+Your guilt may make you feel you don't have the right to grieve since you're the one who lived, but this is an example of distorted thinking.
+You deserve the opportunity to feel and then process your feelings and work toward relief, even if your guilt tells you otherwise.

 Make a positive impact